MRtrix3/mrtrix3/docs/fixel_based_analysis/common_fba_steps/statistics.rst

      fixelcfestats log_fc files.txt design_matrix.txt contrast_matrix.txt input_tracks_2_million_sift.tck stats_log_fc
      fixelcfestats fdc files.txt design_matrix.txt contrast_matrix.txt input_tracks_2_million_sift.tck stats_fdc

-The input files.txt is a text file containing the filename of each file (i.e. *not* the full path) to be analysed inside the input fixel directory, each filename on a separate line.
+The input :code:`files.txt` is a text file containing the filename of each file (i.e. *not* the full path) to be analysed inside the input fixel directory, each filename on a separate line.
 The line ordering should correspond to the lines in the file :code:`design_matrix.txt`.

 ..
 NOTE:: For correlation analysis, a column of 1's will *not be automatically included* (as per FSL randomise).